Acupuncture Benefits and Treatment in San Diego

-In Traditional Chinese Medicine (TCM), it is believed that illness and pain are symptoms of an imbalance in a person’s qi.
-By placing hair-thin needles into specific acupressure points along the meridians that qi flows through, acupuncturists help to restore balance and improve patients’ overall health.
-With the help of modern science, we now know that acupuncture has a physiologic effect with the body interacting with underlying tissue such as nerves, tendons, ligaments, muscle, fat, and skin.
+In traditional Chinese medicine (TCM), it is believed that illness and pain are symptoms of an imbalance in a person’s qi.
+This energy is said to have set pathways within the body called meridians.
+Acupuncturists follow this flow of qi and place hair-thin needles in specific acupressure points to restore balance and improve patients’ overall health.
+With the help of modern science, we now know that acupuncture has a physiologic effect on the body by interacting with underlying tissues such as nerves, tendons, ligaments, muscle, fat, and skin.

 Acupuncture is a complementary therapy, meaning that it works well in conjunction with other treatments.
 It doesn’t interfere with medications and it can be beneficial to patients undergoing physical therapy.